AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 #### A.4 Deciding Decodability using Chains

 Chains provide Instantaneous Decidability of Decodability (IDD).
 That is, the ability to decide, immediately upon receiving the very first packet after packet loss, if the lost packet(s) contained a packet that is needed to decode frames in packets that follow.
 The concept of Chains is a generalization of the TL0PICIDX field used in the RTP payload formats for scalable codecs such as H.264, VP8, and VP9.
 A chain defines a sequence of frames essential to decode Decode targets protected by that Chain.

-Frames in the Chain MUST be propagated and decoded.
-All other frames associated with the Decode target MAY be dropped, temporarily reducing Decode target fidelity.
+Not decoding a frame associated with a Decode target that is also not present in the Chain will result in a temporary reduction of fidelity.

 As long as all frames in the Chain are decoded, it should be possible to recover the Decode target’s full fidelity without requesting additional information from the sender (e.g., a key frame request).

+**Note:** A frame that is not present in the Chain may be dropped even if the Decode Target Indication for that frame is not Discardable.
+{:.alert .alert-info }

 The Frame dependency structure includes a mapping between Decode targets and Chains.
 The mapping gives an SFM the ability to determine the set of Chains it needs to track in order to ensure that the corresponding Decode targets remain decodable.
 Every packet includes, for every Chain, the frame_number for the previous frame in that Chain.
 An SFM can instantaneously detect a broken Chain by checking whether or not the previous frame in that Chain has been received.
 Due to the fact that Chain information for all Chains is present in all packets, an SFM can detect a broken Chain regardless of whether the first packet received after a loss is part of that Chain.